ClouDesire/docusaurus/docs/order-validation.md

 The service will be called by the platform:

 1) when requesting a budget estimate;
-2) when placing an order.
+2) when placing an order;
+3) when terminating a subscription.

 ## First Configuration